 If a bonus or other lump sum payment was included in the pay stubs, divide the total by the applicable number of months to get the average monthly amount.

 Gross monthly income equals average base monthly earnings plus prorated bonus and/or lump sum plus any included unearned monthly income.

-Table 2: Calculating Average Base Monthly Earned Income from Pay Stubs
+Calculating Average Base Monthly Earned Income from Pay Stubs